 Introduction

-However, as I learnt at the Meetup, people get into property development for all sorts of reasons.
+Moreover, as I learnt at the Meetup, people get into property development for all sorts of reasons.
 The usual suspects are in property development for the investment returns.
 These are usually people who work for corporations, or are “loaded”.
 But having lived in cities where property prices keep going through the roof, I have also met many property developers who make a killing by "flipping units", as they say, and like to emphasise their argument by driving away with their sports cars.

 Another type of group were those disillusioned with their regular jobs and looking for another source of income.
 They eagerly read the property headlines, especially anything that affected the average price of a house, while trying to figure out how to enter the property ladder.